John Dear: Promoting peace and nonviolence

 Immediately after September 11, 2001, Dear served as a Red Cross coordinator of chaplains at the Family Assistance Center in Manhattan, and personally counseled thousands of relatives and rescue workers.
 From 2002 to 2004, he served as pastor to five parishes in the high desert of northeastern New Mexico, and founded Pax Christi New Mexico, a region of Pax Christi USA.

 In 2006, Dear led a demonstration against the U.S. war in Iraq in Santa Fe, New Mexico.
 In 2009, he joined the Creech 14 in a civil disobedience protest at Creech Air Force base against the U.S. drone war in Afghanistan and Pakistan, and was arrested and put in the Clark County, Nevada jail for a night.
 The group were later found guilty but given time served.

 In January 2014, Dear left the Jesuits and wrote about his leaving in the National Catholic Reporter, saying that the Society of Jesus has turned from its commitment to social justice, and that he would not be permitted to work for peace and disarmament.
 Dear then moved to Big Sur, California where he remains a Catholic priest in good standing with faculties in residence in the Diocese of Monterey.
-He worked with the Pace e Bene peace group in Long Beach.
+From 2012 to 2020, he worked with Pace e Bene, a leading peace group and co-founded Campaign Nonviolence and the Nonviolent Cities Project.
+See: www.paceebene.org He also works with the Catholic Nonviolence Initiative, and helped draft Pope Francis' Jan.
+1, 2017 World Day of Peace letter on nonviolence.

-In 2024, he was Executive Director of the Beatitudes Center.
+In 2020, he founded and is Executive Director of the Beatitudes Center for the Nonviolent Jesus.
+In 2025, he launched a weekly global podcast, "The Nonviolent Jesus Podcast."

-He has been nominated for a Nobel Peace Prize twice.
+He has been nominated for a Nobel Peace Prize several times, including by Archbishop Desmond Tutu.